wavescholar/xgen_sentilyzer/README.md

 When comparing xgen fine-tuned results, we use the test set from the 50% agreement data.
 There's an option for using the data stored on Huggingface, which has all the levels of agreement.
 It's useful to see how performance varies according to the level of agreement.

+<cite> Malo, P., Sinha, A., Takala, P., Korhonen, P. and Wallenius, J. (2013): “Good debt or bad debt: Detecting semantic orientations in economic texts.”
+Journal of the American Society for Information Science and Technology.</cite>